Table of Contents

 FGR is classified as symmetric and asymmetric.

-- Symmetric FGR is defined as poor growth rate of the fetal head as well as the abdomen and the long bones.
+Symmetric/primary FGR is defined as a poor growth rate of the fetal head, as well as the abdomen and the long bones; thus, all internal organs are reduced in size.

-- Asymmetric FGR is defined as unequal growth rate of the fetal head and the long bones versus the abdomen and the viscera.
+Asymmetric FGR is defined as an unequal growth rate of the fetal head and the long bones versus the abdomen and the viscera.
+It is defined as the unequal restriction of weight followed by length.
+There are head and brain sparing allowing it to grow to normal levels.
+It is mostly due to extrinsic factors that occur in late pregnancy.

 The current opinion is that there is asymmetrical FGR in the early stages followed by symmetrical FGR in the later stages of the gestation.